Residence permit - skilled workers with vocational training

 • Last three salary statements from the period of employment (only for extension of residence permit)

-• Adequate pension scheme (required from the age of 45 if the salary is not at least €49,830 per year).
+• Adequate pension scheme (required from the age of 45 if the salary is not at least 55,770 euros per year).
 The salary may be lower if proof of assets or pension insurance from public or private sources in Germany or abroad is available.
-Written declaration of consent from the person authorised to take care of the person (parents) if under 18 years of age

-Note: The documents submitted (such as proof of identity and language certificates) will be checked for authenticity.
-Further documents may be required in individual cases.
+• The documents submitted (such as proof of identity and language certificates) are checked for authenticity.
+We will report any forgeries to the police.

 Duration and costs